 Because of its location, the week nights are the busiest in the bar.
 So if it’s atmosphere you’re after, that’s the best time to visit.
 If it’s peace and quiet – paradoxically – try the weekend.

 138 rooms with six spacious rooms for disabled guests.
 Deluxe and Executive rooms step it up a notch.
 Satellite TV, complimentary wifi, minibar, DDI telephone, hairdryer, air-conditioning, iron and ironing board, duvet and choice of pillow, tea and coffee, mineral water, White Company toiletries and fibre optic reading lights available in each room.
 Deluxe rooms have a king size bed, sofa bed and walk-in closet together with a DVD player and i-Pod docking station.
-There’s no gym on sight but you can use the Fitness First health club nearby for free.
-Room service runs for 24 hours and children.
+There’s no gym on site but you can use the Fitness First health club nearby for free.
+Room service runs for 24 hours.